Did the recent NHS cyber-attack make you feel a little anxious?

 Set up robust salon systems to guard your data

 You run a busy success business, so clearly trusted team members need to know passwords and access your online marketing and business tools.
-But this does make you more susceptible to cyber-fraud or hacking.
+But this does make you more susceptible to cyber-fraud and hacking.

 Your team need to understand the security risks and how to minimise them, so set up training, systems and checklists to guide them.